Time-based one-time password: Algorithm

-Unix time is not strictly increasing.
-When a leap second is inserted into UTC, Unix time repeats one second.
-But a single leap second does not cause the integer part of Unix time to decrease, and C is non-decreasing as well so long as T is a multiple of one second.

 Security

-Unlike passwords, TOTP codes are single-use, so a compromised credential is only valid for a limited time.
+Unlike passwords, TOTP codes are only valid for a limited time.
 However, users must enter TOTP codes into an authentication page, which creates the potential for phishing attacks.
-Due to the short window in which TOTP codes are valid, attackers must proxy the credentials in real time.
+However, due to the short window in which TOTP codes are valid, attackers must proxy the credentials in real time.

 TOTP credentials are also based on a shared secret known to both the client and the server, creating multiple locations from which a secret can be stolen.
 An attacker with access to this shared secret could generate new, valid TOTP codes at will.
 This can be a particular problem if the attacker breaches a large authentication database.